micro/micro/README.md

 Look at the [cli doc](https://micro.mu/docs/cli.html) for more info.

-Now let's test out the micro api
+Now let's test call the service via HTTP.

 ### Run API